farzd/playbacks-live-activity/README.md

-  date?: number; // Set as epoch time in milliseconds imageName?: string; // Matches the name of the image in 'assets/live-activity' dynamicIslandImageName?: string; // Matches the name of the image in 'assets/live-activity' };
+  date?: number; // Set as epoch time in milliseconds imageName?: string; // Matches the name of the image in 'assets/live-activity' dynamicIslandImageName?: string; // Matches the name of the image in 'assets/live-activity' pausedAt?: number; // Set as epoch time in milliseconds to pause timer, null to resume };
 ```